Since Confluence 5.7 users can add inline-comments to specific sentences or particular parts of a file.

 When using Scroll Versions and inline comments, please note the following:

-Comments are not published to the target space or to Public View (when publishing to the same space).
+Comments are not published to the target space.

 In the Author View regular comments are bound to a version of the page where this comment was added.
 If a user creates a new space version, opens a page in that version, edits it and posts a comment, this comments will only be visible in that version.
 However, the versioned (dot page) is not created in succeeding versions until a user edit it.
 So, in a newly created version of a page a user will see comments from previous versions, but after he edits it, they will be gone.